We have some truly awesome dogs!

 Holds

 We cannot place dogs on hold.
 If you are interested in a particular dog, we encourage you to fill out an application or call to speak with an adoption counselor.
 Please be aware someone else could adopt the dog in the interim.
 We accept multiple applications for every dog and place dogs with the first suitable adopter.
-Our adoption desk is closed on Sundays and Mondays, so any applications submitted during that time period will not begin being processed until the following Tuesday and will still require the minimum 24-hour waiting period.
+Our adoption desk is closed on Sundays and Mondays, so any applications submitted during that time period will not begin to be processed until the following Tuesday and will still require the minimum 48-hour waiting period.

 Waiting Period